itpp-labs/odoo-development/docs/dev/docs/__openerp__.py.rst

     "category": "Hidden",

-Such modules are excluded for search results on app store.
+Such modules are excluded from search results on app store.

 version
 =======